 ReachScan: Estimates surface water chemical concentrations in stream segments downstream from industrial facilities.
 ReachScan is under development and is not available yet.

 Interim Guidance for Using Ready and Inherent Biodegradability Tests to Derive Input Data for Multimedia Models and Wastewater Treatment Plant (WWT) models

 Recommendations for Estimating Transport Between Environmental Compartments (Fugacity) for Existing Chemicals, Including HPV Chemicals

 University of Minnesota Biocatalysis-Biodegradation Database - The University of Minnesota Biocatalysis/Biodegradation Database includes a searchable database of microbial biocatalytic reactions and biodegradation pathways.
 In addition, the website includes a Pathway Prediction System (PPS) that predicts plausible pathways for microbial degradation of chemical compounds.
-It is available at University of MN Biocatalysis Biodeg Database.
-EXIT
+It is available at the University of MN Biocatalysis Biodeg Database.

 USEPA ACToR - The Aggregated Computational Toxicology Resource (ACToR) is EPA's online warehouse of all publicly available chemical toxicity data and can be used to find all publicly available data about potential chemical risks to human health and the environment.
 ACToR aggregates data from over 1000 public sources on over 500,000 environmental chemicals searchable by chemical name, other identifiers and by chemical structure, and is available at ACToR.